-“Ad Majorem Dei Gloriam” For the Greater Glory of God is the motto of the Society of Jesus.
-This motto identifies the purpose of all endeavors.
-It is not simply doing good, but rather doing what will better or more effectively reveal God’s active presence in our work and in our world.
-Discerning what is better is always an important principle of our decision-making.
+The motto of the Society of Jesus is “for the Greater Glory of God”.
+This motto is at the root of all of life’s endeavors – it is not simply doing good that matters, but rather doing good that will better or more effectively reveal God’s active presence in our work and in our world.
+Discerning what is greater is always an important principle of our decision-making.

-Academic Excellence – In 1547, the first Jesuits were invited to begin a college in Messina, Italy to allow the young men to receive the same quality of education that the early Jesuits promoted in training their own.
+In 1547, the first Jesuits were invited to begin a college in Messina, Italy, so that the young men of that town could receive the same quality of education that the early Jesuits promoted in training their own.
 Georgetown University is a descendant of this original commitment to education.
 Academic excellence describes the great importance that we have placed on the life of the mind as a means for uncovering truth and discovering meaning.
-Georgetown’s emphasis on academic excellence is reflected in the careful selection of both our faculty and students, the quality of teaching and the importance of research on campus, and it has led to our recognition as one of the top 25 universities in the United States.
+Georgetown’s emphasis on academic excellence is reflected in the careful selection of both our faculty and students, the quality of teaching and the importance of research on campus, and it has led to our recognition as one of the top universities in the United States.

-Women and Men for Others – Fr.
-Pedro Arrupe, S.J., employed the phrase “Men for Others” in a notable 1973 presentation in Valencia, Spain.
+Fr.
+Pedro Arrupe, S.J., used the phrase “Men for Others” in a notable 1973 presentation in Valencia, Spain.
 Father Arrupe provocatively challenged the alumni of Jesuit schools and universities to be engaged in the struggle for justice to protect the needs of the most vulnerable.
-Today, this phrase has become more inclusive and its spirit is evidenced in Georgetown’s promotion of community-based learning courses; our local, national and international service projects; justice immersion programs; and over many student-led service and justice organizations.
+Today, this phrase has become more inclusive and its spirit is evidenced in Georgetown’s promotion of community-based learning courses; our local, national and international service projects; justice immersion programs; and many student-led service and justice organizations.